Knover0091/Quite-Force/README.md

-This tool if for cracking passwords and its for educational purpose only, any actions are beyond me.
+Password craking tool, any actions are beyond me!
  Version: 1.0